zk4/vimrc/readme.md

 # Thanks
 This project is largly inspired by  https://github.com/amix/vimrc

+# QA
+**When will I  become a good vimer?**
+When you want do something in TEXT EDITOR. you can do it in vim with less typing comparingto the way you normally did.
+But If you failed to achieve that goal.Maybe you should use the original editor you arecomfortable with.

+**How do I debug the code ?**
+Well, you should not depend on debug tools unless you have no other choice.
+Use TDD, Use log.
+The final step is using debug tools.

 # thinking
 - VIM is a great TEXT EDITOR. but it is not a good IDE.